 Say no to overtime

 Some of these will be actual work.
 Some of them will be staring blankly at the computer.
 Some will be simply waiting around so you’re not the first person to leave (even though it’s gone 6pm).
-If you want a sunnier career, it’s vital you say no to this insidious way of working.
+If you want a sunnier career and a happier working week, it’s vital you say no to this insidious way of working and strike a better balance between work and life.

 Read more: How being single can enrich your life